leesangju92/leesangju92.github.io/_posts/2019-05-10-welcome-to-jekyll.md

 ---
 layout: post
-title:  "Welcome to Jekyll!"
+title:  "영화 추천 사이트 프로젝트"
-author: "Jekyll"
+author: "leesangju92"
 ---

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.